Elitch Gardens Theme Park: Island Kingdom Family Water Park

 Island Kingdom is a 20 acre family water park located next to the entrance of Elitch Gardens.
 It is open in Summer, and admission is included with admission to Elitch Gardens.
 It has several main attractions: a large tube slide tower, a family body slide tower, a family water playground, a large family raft ride, a half pipe water attraction, and a lazy river.

 Public transportation

-There is an RTD light rail stop located next to the park's entrance, served by the E and W light rail lines.
-The light rail station also serves neighboring Ball Arena.
-Many park visitors take mass transit instead of paying for expensive parking.
+Ball Arena–Elitch Gardens station, a light rail station served by Regional Transportation District (RTD), is located next to the park's entrance.
+It is served by the C, E, and W light rail lines.